avimehenwal/mydocs/content/programming/datastructures.md

       2. Graphs
       3. Linked lists
          1. sequence of nodes
-         2. DYnamic Data structures
+         2. Dynamic Data structures
-         3. Grow and shrink at runtime
+         3. Grow and shrink at run-time

-* What are Bibnary trees
+* What are Binary trees
 * Binary Heaps
 * Linear Search
 * Binary Search